Nelly GB

 Sets whether the noise should be long (percussive) or short (slightly melodic).
 0 is long and 127 is short.

+A 14-bit combined CC.
+CC21 is the MSB and CC53 is the LSB.
 Sets the waveform to use for the wave channel from the list given in a sysex message.
-A midi file can have up to 127 waves.
+A midi file can have up to 16383 waves.

 Usage Tips